sxxxhjjj/666/README.md

 end

 function DoAstroModeFinalDoor()
-    if FarmTargetMode ~= "Astro 坚守模式" or AstroModeFinalRunning then return false end
+    if FarmTargetMode ~= "Astro Holdout Mode" or AstroModeFinalRunning then return false end

     local now = tick()
     if now - AstroModeLastFinalAt < 2 then return false end